On National Hot Dog Day, Find Out Who is Top Dog in the Frankfurter Business

 Umai Savory Hot Dogs

 Hot dogs aren’t exactly known for being a healthy food option.
 But the Umai Savory Hot Dogs franchise is looking to change that.
 The hot dog franchise’s products contain no MSG, by-products, colors or fillers.
 More health-conscious entrepreneurs and customers will like that its hot dogs are also gluten free.
 Customers can’t get enough of Umai Savory Hot Dogs’ 27 signature flavors, 11 types of meat, 20 varieties of sauces, and eight styles of fries.
 Umai Savory Hot Dogs also sells iced teas and craft beers, side dishes, appetizers, desserts, and more.
 Umai Savory Hot Dogs franchise owners benefit from flexible store formats.
-Ideal franchise owners have strong business skills and a net worth of $500,000.

 Destination Dogs offers gourmet sausages and dogs and was founded by Jimmy Cronk and Sean Hosty, who met while working at Clydz restaurant in New Brunswick, N.J.
 They share a passion for food and travel.
 The hot dog franchise’s food is served with its signature cocktails.
 Destination Dogs keeps up with the latest food trends including vegetarian, comfort food, and regional signature cocktails, global cuisine, ethnic fusion, and more.
 The franchise’s streamlined concept attracts a wide range of people from singles to family and young people to seniors.